 Aotearoa Workers Solidarity Movement

 Well dispersed but rather thinly spread because of it, AWSM holds the title of sole nationally organised anarcho-communist outfit in EnZed.
-Numbering at around double digits last I was aware, they sit on the larger end of the spectrum membership wise.
+Numbering at the single digits last I heard, they nevertheless sit on the larger end of the spectrum membership wise.
+At least when it comes to the sects, and especially the older ones.
 Asides a website, they print the irregular newssheet Solidarity.
+Though currently essentially one of several propaganda groups, they are supposedly going through a rebuild at present.

 Black Star Books